aiman-al-masoud/cinciarellang/docs/wiki/3-flow-control/2-for/README.md

 doubles2 = [1,2,3,4].filter(\i > 2).map(\2 * i);
 ```

-You can also zip together two or more lists using a comprehension:
+You can also zip together, or combine, two or more lists using a comprehension:

 ```
 students = ['Alice', 'Bob', 'Charlie'];